-eg to establish the period of use of the cemetery to the W of the church and N of the fourteenth-century boundary ditch, the absolute date of this burial in comparison to G124 which it seals and G128 which cuts it, and to provide useful comparative information for the osteology since this skeleton has also provided a stable isotope measurement ($\delta^{15}N$, 6.2).
+eg to establish the period of use of the cemetery to the W of the church and N of the fourteenth-century boundary ditch, the absolute date of this burial in comparison to G124 which it seals and G128 which cuts it, and to provide useful comparative information for the osteology since this skeleton has also provided a stable isotope measurement ($\delta^{15}N.6.2$).

-- To determine the timing of organic sedimentation across the Holocene floodplain. - To determine the duration of in-situ biogenic sedimentation and variations in the rates of sedimentation during the sites depositional history.
+- To determine the onset of organic sedimentation onto the underlying sands and gravels across the Holocene floodplain. - To determine the duration of in-situ biogenic sedimentation and variations in the rates of sedimentation during the sites depositional history.

-Rela Relationship of sample to objective Please mark with X X Certain The sample came from the object itself eg skeleton in grave Very likely There is a direct functional relationship between the sample and th objective eg coffin in grave Likely The nature and position of the sample suggests a functional - relationship eg worked antler in an occupation layer Possible Relationship less obvious because material small and scattered eg bone fragments in grave Esti Estimated age of sample at death Please mark with X X x Less than 20 years eg twigs, grain, bone Could be several decades but less than 100 years eg charcoal from short lived woody species (eg Corylus avellana, Prunus sp., Pinus sp., Salix/populus sp.)
-Could be centuries old eg charcoal from long lived woody species (eg Quercus sp., Fraxinus sp., Taxus baccata) Unknown eg 'dark earth', soil
+Relationship of sample to objective Please mark with X Certain The sample came from the object itself eg skeleton in grave Very likely There is a direct functional relationship between the sample and the objective eg coffin in grave Likely The nature and position of the sample suggests a functional relationship eg worked antler in an occupation layer Possible Relationship less obvious because material small and scattered eg bone fragments in grave Estimated age of sample at death Please mark with X x Less than 20 years eg twigs, grain, bone Could be several decades but less than 100 years eg charcoal from short lived woody species (eg Corylus avellana, Prunus sp., Pinus sp., Salix/populus sp.)
+Could be centuries old eg charcoal from long lived woody species (eg Quercus sp., Fraxinus sp., Taxus baccata) Unknown eg 'dark earth', soil ationship of sample Certain Very likely Likely Possible mated age of sample Less than 20 years of Could be several de Corylus avellana, Prun Could be centuries sp., Taxus baccata) Unknown eg 'dark ea

-Sample collection, storage and treatment How was the sample collected?
-Please include details of size and type of monolith tins or coring equipment if appropriate eg concentration of charcoal trowelled into polythene bags (double bagged), charcoal separated by water floatation Using 7cm Russian Corer to 4.0m depth, and gauge corer 4.0m to 5.45m depth How has it been stored?
-Eg double bagged in polythene in cardboard box Core preserved in 1m sections in guttering, wrapped in the field, sub-sampled and stored in fridge on returning to the laboratory.
+Sample collection, storage and treatment

+How was the sample collected?
+Please include details of size and type of monolith tins or coring equipment if appropriate eg concentration of charcoal trowelled into polythene bags (double bagged), charcoal separated by water floatation

+Using 7cm Russian Corer to 4.0m depth, and gauge corer 4.0m to 5.45m depth

+How has it been stored?
+Eg double bagged in polythene in cardboard box

+Core preserved in 1m sections in guttering, wrapped in the field, sub-sampled and stored in fridge on returning to the laboratory.

 Have any preservatives, fungacides, glues etc been used?
-Please give details of chemicals No Was the sample waterlogged when collected?
-No Has it been dried and if so how?
-No Can the whole sample be used for dating?
+Please give details of chemicals

+Was the sample waterlogged when collected?

+Has it been dried and if so how?

+Can the whole sample be used for dating?

 Yes